GuilleGarciaG/Metabolic_scaling_ectothermic_vertebrates/README.md

 (citation here)

 ## Scripts
-* **Model_temperature_all_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *temperature-increased metabolic level* within ectothermic vertebrate species.
+* **Model_temperature_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *temperature-increased metabolic level* within ectothermic vertebrate species.
-* **Model_activity_all_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *activity-increased metabolic level* within ectothermic vertebrate species.
+* **Model_activity_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *activity-increased metabolic level* within ectothermic vertebrate species.

 ## Data inputs
 There are two datasets used in the analysis, which are included in the appendix of manuscript as **Table S1** and **Table S2**.
 These datasets contain data on intra-specific metabolic scaling of water- and air-breathing ectothermic vertebrates.
 Table S1 is used to test the effect of temperature, mediated by metabolic level, on the scaling slopes.
 Table S2 is used to test the effect of activity level, mediated by metabolic level, on the scaling slopes.